reactjs/React.NET/site/jekyll/features/css-in-js.md

 Make sure ReactJS.NET is up to date.
 You will need at least ReactJS.NET 4.0 (which is in public beta at the time of writing).

+If you're using more than one CSS-in-JS library in your project, we've got you covered!
+Just pass mutliple server-render helper functions into `ChainedRenderFunctions`, and they will be called in the order they are passed in.

 ### [Styled Components](https://github.com/styled-components/styled-components)

 Expose styled-components as `global.Styled`: